Codecademy/docs/content/cpp/concepts/exceptions/exceptions.md

 While one side of the exceptional coin is catching exceptions, the other side is throwing them.
 Since user input is often unpredictable, it is important to handle bad data with grace.

-The `sqrt()` funciton provided by the `math.h` library calculates square roots, however it will return `nan` for the square root of negative numbers.
-The example below creates a custom `mySqrt()` function so that an execption is thrown when a negative number is passed in as a parameter.
+The `sqrt()` function provided by the `math.h` library calculates square roots, however it will return `nan` for the square root of negative numbers.
+The example below creates a custom `mySqrt()` function so that an exception is thrown when a negative number is passed in as a parameter.
 This allows us to `catch` it in our `main` block rather than testing if the returned valued is equal to `nan`.

 While it is possible to use `throw` with many data types, it is common to throw a runtime error.
 The syntax can be seen in the example below: